trevor-cuffe/novec-design/README.md

 I used a SASS compiler with .scss files to create the css stylesheet.

-The page is responsive based on breapoints at 600px, 900px, 1200px, and 1800px.
+The page is responsive based on breakpoints at 600px, 900px, 1200px, and 1800px.
 On 900px or less, the sub-nav menu becomes a dropdown toggle menu.
 This is done entirely with CSS.
 There is one other breakpoint around 1445px for a spacing issue in the header.